 When hiring an independent contractor, one consideration you’ll have to make is the rate and amount you’ll pay.
 Establishing a clear rate early on will ensure that each party is clear on the cost and pay of the project.
 There are several different payment terms that you should be aware of, including the pros and cons for each.

 Prepay/down payment: The employer will put down some predetermined portion of the project budget.
-This is ideal for when you are working with busy independent contractors and have a larger project you need help with.
+This is ideal for when you’re working with busy independent contractors and have a larger project you need help with.
 Providing a down payment reassures the contractor of your commitment to see the project through and can secure your relationship when the contractor is facing a high demand for their services.

 Payment on completion: The employer provides the full payment after the independent contractor shares the final deliverable.
 While this may be a more affordable option for the employer, it can be challenging to find reputable contractors who are willing to forgo payment until completion.
-This option is best saved for projects that are short term and have a clearly defined scope.
+This option is best saved for projects that are short-term and have a clearly defined scope.

 Payment by the hour: The contractor will track the hours required to complete the project and invoice the employer based on a predetermined hourly rate.
 Many experienced independent contractors tend to avoid this pricing strategy because it requires more effort to track hours and it does not accurately account for the years of experience that they bring to the table.
-As a result, this option is best saved for working with contractors that do not need to have a lot of experience and will need to work on an ongoing project (such as a data entry project).
+As a result, this option is best saved for working with contractors that don’t need to have a lot of experience and will work on an ongoing project (such as a data entry project).

 Agree on a payment method

 Once you determine what payment rate and terms you will follow, you need to agree on the preferred payment method.
 While independent contractors may have a preference for payment methods, many will offer different options to fit the company’s needs.
+However, it’s best to compare the pros and cons of every option to reduce the risk of a costly and/or time-consuming error.

 Factors to consider when agreeing on a payment method